 So what’s involved?

-There are four components to the assessment process: Flexibility, Postural, Core control/ability and Primal Pattern assessments.
+There are four components to the assessment process: Flexibility, Postural Analysis, Core control/ability and Primal Pattern assessments.
 I will also continue to assess your movement patterns as we train.
 Once we have looked at each of these areas we can easily see what is in perfect working order and what (if anything) needs a little TLC so as not to train into an injury.
-The session takes between one and two hours depending on how much we need to look at and discuss – Although I try and get the assessment done in good time I never rush so that I get all the answers I need to write you your perfect workout.
-If you only have an hour free but we don’t get finished, we will arrange a follow up appointment to complete whatever was left.
+The session takes between one and two hours depending on how much we need to look at and discuss – Although I try and get the assessment done in good time I never rush so that I get all the answers I need to write you your perfect bespoke workout.

 Poor or uneven flexibility scores shows us a number of things such as